ryco-h/Database-with-localfile/README.md

 # Database-with-localfile
-An example of 'Database' using a list in local py file
+An example of 'Database' using a list in local python file